 We are hiring!

-The Cochrane Temiskaming Children’s Treatment Centre is accepting applications for 1 (ONE) Permanent Full-Time Bilingual Speech-Language Pathologist and 2 (TWO) Permanent Full-Time PHYSIOTHERAPISTS.
+The Cochrane Temiskaming Children’s Treatment Centre is accepting applications for 2 (TWO) Permanent Full-Time PHYSIOTHERAPISTS and 1 (ONE) Permanent Full-Time BILINGUAL SOCIAL WORKER.

-We are funded by the Ministry of Children and Youth Services (MCYS) and are excited to be part of the Ontario Special Needs Strategy.
+We are funded by the Ministry of Children, Community and Social Services (MCCSS) and are excited to be part of the Ontario Special Needs Strategy.
 The vision of this transformative initiative is “an Ontario where children and youth with special needs get the timely and effective services they need to participate fully at home, at school, in the community, and as they prepare to achieve their goals for adulthood”.
-To learn more about MCYS and the Ontario Special Needs Strategy, please visit www.children.gov.on.ca.
+To learn more about MCCSS and the Ontario Special Needs Strategy, please visit mcss.gov.on.ca.

 We are a proud members of the two Best Start networks in our catchment area and believe in this provincial initiative that helps children get the best possible start in life.
 Best Start programs are administered by District Social Services Administrative Boards.
 To learn more about Timiskaming District Best Start, please visit www.timiskamingbeststart.ca To learn more about Cochrane District Best Start, please visit www.cdssab.on.ca

 We are extremely appreciative of the generous support of the Kiwanis of Timmins over the years.
 They are the pillars that helped build the accessible playground that so many people in the community enjoy and use.
 The Kiwanis Club of Timmins continue to support our programs by helping us purchase specialize equipment and by sponsoring the Kiwanis Kids in Motion social youth group.
 To learn more about Kiwanis Club of Timmins, please visit www.timminskiwanis.org.